ComSSA/tetris-pygame/README.md

 python3 Tetris.py
 ```

-If the project is imported in PyCharm, then the file can be run directly by setting the appropriate configurations.

 ## Changes made for ComSSA edition
 - ComSSA logo added to main page and run page
 - Time limit given for fast arcade mode